 For racial healing to begin, understanding has to happen first.
 As yoga teachers, our job is to have compassion and teach awareness, which fosters empathy.
-Protests in favor of racial equality erupted after former police officer Derek Chauvin was caught on camera kneeling on George Floyd’s neck.
-Chauvin faces charges in the killing that lasted close to 9 minutes after Floyd called out for his mother and whispered that he couldn’t breathe.
+Protests in favor of racial equality erupted after on-duty police officer Derek Chauvin was caught on camera kneeling on George Floyd’s neck.
+Chauvin is in prison for the killing that lasted close to 9 minutes after Floyd called out for his mother and whispered that he couldn’t breathe.
 Protests for racial equality are happening against the backdrop of a global pandemic that has disproportionately hurt people of color in the United States.
 The Covid crisis has helped call attention to the persistent resource gaps in Black communities.
 Our country has a very long way to go for racial equality to happen.
 We hope that, in some way, our small business can help foster the notion that we are all connected.
 Dr. Martin Luther King Junior said, “injustice anywhere is a threat to justice everywhere,” and “whatever affects one directly, affects all indirectly.”
 (It is important to note that Dr. King Jr. drew heavily on the Gandhian principle of nonviolence.
 The Bhagavad Gita, one of the foremost works on yoga helped to fuel Gandhi’s mission for racial equality.)
 We hope that these resources are a starting point.

 The Warmth of Other Suns, Isabel Wilkerson

 Caste: The Origins of Our Discontents, Isabel Wilkerson